agentm/project-m36/docs/using_notifications.markdown

 Each ProjectM36 Connection can only have one callback and it cannot be changed after Connection creation.

-Then, create a DatabaseExpr using the AddNotification constructor:
+Then, create a DatabaseContextExpr using the AddNotification constructor:

 ```
-AddNotification <notification name::Text> <change expression::RelationalExpr> <report expression::RelationalExpr>
+AddNotification <notification name::Text> <change expression::RelationalExpr> <report old context expression::RelationalExpr> <report new context expression::RelationalExpr>
 ```

 and execute it using ```executeDatabaseContextExpr```.
 In order for a notification to take effect, it must be committed as well.